sourcegraph/handbook/content/departments/sales/index.md

 AE can trade a targeted account for an unassigned account with managers approval.
 Must be in writing and sent to the Manager.
 If the Manager accepts trade/Account will be transferred to AE.
 AE’s SDR will be assigned automatically to account and should be notified of the change in ownership.

+### Commercial account

+A commercial account is an account that is under a certain size.
+The current definition is that it has <500 employees.
+In practice, "Employees" comes from Clearbit.

 ## Stages

 See also the [MQL (marketing-qualified lead) definition](../marketing/index.md#mql).